hydephp/hydephp.com/resources/collections/testimonials/README.md

 The testimonial content goes here.
 It should be a brief quote that is no more than a few sentences long.
 ```

+### Editing policy

+Testimonials may be edited for formatting, spelling, and brevity, but never content.

+### License and permissions

+We operate under the assumption that if a testimonial is shared publicly, it is okay for us to share it on the HydePHP website.

+If you are the author of a testimonial and would like it removed, you can contact us and we will remove it promptly.
+You can also submit a [pull request](https://github.com/hydephp/hydephp.com/tree/master/resources/collections/testimonials) to remove it yourself.